Medicare Advantage vs. Medicare Supplements: How Do You Choose?

 Medigap vs. Medicare Advantage.
 It’s one of the most common debates for those questioning their Medicare health plan choices.
 Every day, we have clients asking us questions like:

 - What's the difference between Medigap and Medicare Advantage plans?

 - Can I change from a Medicare Advantage plan to a Medicare Supplement plan?

 - Do I need Medigap if I have Medicare Advantage?

 - Is a Medicare Supplement better than Medicare Advantage?

-These are all great questions, and they deserve some answers from Medicare experts like us.
+These are all great questions, and they deserve some answers.
+As experts on Medicare, we are ready to help you navigate this and any other health coverage decision by demystifying the difference between the two main options.
 We’d like to clear up the confusion and help you make an informed decision.

 If you’re totally unfamiliar with Medicare Advantage, here are some resources to read first:

-And here are also some resources about Medigap plans (also called Medicare Supplements):
+And here are some resources about Medigap plans (also called Medicare Supplements):